vvarshh/vvarshh/README.md

 > Implementation Consultant @ Fintech · AI Engineer · Building with LLMs, RAG & MCP

 Varsha is an AI Engineer and Implementation Consultant working at the intersection of financial technology and applied AI.
 By day she drives large-scale data and trading system integrations at a fintech firm serving major exchanges.
 Outside of that she builds with LLMs — RAG pipelines, agentic assistants, and MCP servers.
-Currently based in Singapore, targeting AI Engineer roles in London.
+Currently based in Singapore, targeting AI Engineer roles

 <p style="height:1.5em"></p>